Data, Skills and Training

 UK Data Service

 The UK Data Service is a comprehensive resource funded by the ESRC to support researchers, teachers and policymakers who depend on high-quality social and economic data.
 Here you will find a single point of access to a wide range of secondary data including large-scale government surveys, international macrodata, business microdata, qualitative studies and census data from 1971 to 2011.
 All are backed with extensive support, training and guidance to meet the needs of data users, owners and creators.
-The CMIST team provide expertise on government surveys, census microdata, and user support and training.
+The CMI team provide expertise on government surveys, census microdata, and user support and training.

 Manchester Q-Step Centre